aherlihy/linearfn/README.md

  wrapped in the linear type, for example `Int`, users could pass the term to an outside function that takes `Int`.
- Since arguments are wrapped in a custom `Restricted` type, in order to extract the underlying term to pass it to a (potentially side-effectful) external function, the user would need to call a `.unsafe` unwrap function (which is by definition is an unsafe operation).
+ Since arguments are wrapped in a custom `Restricted` type, in order to extract the underlying term to pass it to a (potentially side-effectful) external function, the user would need to call a `.unsafe` unwrap function (which is by definition is an unsafe operation, so the user is knowingly circumventing the linearity check).
  Also, one of the claims is that users can write the bodies of linear functions in the same way they write non-linear functions.
 Using `map` would require users to change their programming style significantly, however there is some precedent in Scala for this style and the alternative just requires ahead-of-time declaration of methods, so it's a trade-off.